ujjwalguptaofficial/fortjs-doc/docs/components/wall.md

 }
 ```

-Now you have defined the wall but in order to use this wall, you need to assign it to App.
-Open app.ts/.js file and add your wall to the walls array.
+Let's use this wall - open app.ts/.js file and add your wall to the walls array.

 ```
 import { Fort } from "fortjs";